History of the Jews in Transnistria: The Jews from the Rest of Romania, the Vapniarka Concentration Camp and the 1942-1944 Repatriations

 On February 17, 1942, Romania's military dictator Ion Antonescu wrote a resolution on the evacuation of some Jews from various areas of the Old Kingdom and southern Transylvania (Bucharest, the oil-producing area, Constanta and Giurgiu) and possibly Chernivtsi to Transnistria for Communist activities and other perceived offenses which said, among other things "One must not proceed with savagery....
 I declared through the declarations that I have made the life and liberty of the autochtonous Jews.
 I must keep my word."
+The German authorities, and especially the RSHA, started to push Romania to deport Jews to the German death camps in occupied Poland after it had become clear that the era of Jewish mass deaths in Transnistria was over, by late July 1942.
+In the article "Romania Cleansed of Jews", the newspaper of the German Legation in Bukarest, Bukarester Tageblatt, no. 4700 of August 8, 1942, the Jews of Romania, including those of Transnistria, were supposed to be deported to the area of German control in the fall of 1943, which did not happen.
 Jean Ancel wrote that the Jews from Transnistria who were repatriated from Transnistria in late 1943 and early 1944 were those from Dorohoi and the rest of the Old Kingdom as well as the orphans.
 While this was broadly true, there were exceptions to this rule; for example, in May and June 1942, seven Jews from the ghettos of Mogilev and Djurin were allowed to return to Bucharest, Vatra Dornei and Radauti, and 48 others were allowed to return from various ghettos in Transnistria.
-In 1943-1944, 10,744 Jews deported to Transnistria, including 1,846 orphaned children, were repatriated under the Antonescu regime, about a fifth of those who had survived by the fall of 1943.
+In 1943–1944, 10,744 Jews deported to Transnistria, including 1,846 orphaned children, were repatriated under the Antonescu regime, about a fifth of those who had survived by the fall of 1943.
+On March 14, 1944, Ion Antonescu allowed the repatriation of all the Jews deported to Transnistria.
+According to Jean Ancel, "One could say that between ,October 1942 and 23 August 1944 the Antonescu regime defended Romanian Jewry against Nazi extermination ambitions.

+The Hungarian authorities proposed to the Germans twice, in January and July 1942, the deportation to Transnistria of 100,000 Jews who were alleged to have entered Hungary illegally and to have resided in northeastern Hungary (Transcarpathia and Northern Transylvania); Adolf Eichmann, the SS official in charge of the deportations of Jews to the Nazi death camps, rejected the offer.as 'a mere "partial action"' (partial genocide).
+By contrast, the deportation of the 11,294 Jews of Macedonia and western Thrace under Bulgarian control was accepted because they were deported to the Nazi death camp of Treblinka.
+On October 7, 1942, the German minister to Romania, Manfred von Killinger, argued that the deportations of Jews from the Old Kingdom and southern Transylvania mentioned earlier, which angered him, were a way to "sabotage the solution to the Jewish problem in Romania".